Falcons choose stability: Quinn, Dimitroff to remain in 2020 - WHIZ News

 Blank made the decision before the Falcons (6-9) head to Tampa Bay for the season finale Sunday, removing Atlanta from the list of teams that might be heading for a coaching change.

-Blank has a good relationship with Quinn and clearly was impressed by changes the team made during a midseason bye week, notably shifting Morris to a role overseeing the secondary and assisting with defensive play-calling.

-“I have long believed that continuity in leadership is very important across all our businesses,” Blank said.
-“The football team is no different in that regard.”
+Perhaps the most surprising development was McKay reclaiming a major role in football operations.

+A former general manager with both the Falcons and the Buccaneers, McKay was bumped upstairs when Dimitroff was hired as GM in 2008.
+Since then, McKay has argely concentrated on business operations, most notably the complex plan that led to the opening of the team’s new retractable-roof stadium in 2017.

-Quinn and Dimitroff will now report to McKay, with Blank retaining oversight of football operations.
+Now, Quinn and Dimitroff will report directly to McKay, with Blank retaining oversight of football operations.
 McKay will become the direct conduit to the owner on all football-related matters.

+“It doesn’t seem strange to me,” Blank said.
+“He’s extraordinarily connected to the sport and to the NFL and what’s going on.
+Getting the stadium built required a lot of his time, but his knowledge of the NFL is as current today as it has been for the last 25 years.”

+McKay stressed that Quinn and Dimitroff will continue to make the personnel decisions, with the coach retaining the final say over the 53-man roster.

+But McKay agreed to Blank’s request that he become a visible presence at the Falcons training complex, which means he’ll be on hand at least four days a week.

+“It’s a matter of focus, not a matter of change,” McKay said.
+“They will still make decisions.
+I’m charged with the job of making sure our processes work and make sure I give them the support they need.”

-Quinn apparently saved his job with another encouraging finish.
-The Falcons are 5-2 over the second half of the season after a 1-7 start, taking a three-game winning streak into their game against the Buccaneers.
+Quinn clearly saved his job with a 5-2 record over the second half of the season, including the current three-game winning streak.

-Last season, the Falcons won their last three games to finish 7-9.
+Just as important was how the Falcons turned things around after a 1-7 start.

+Quinn agreed to major changes during a midseason bye week with the team mired in a six-game losing streak, notably shifting Morris from receivers coach to a role overseeing the secondary and assisting with defensive play-calling.

-Atlanta made a second straight playoff appearance in 2017, reaching the divisional round of the NFC playoffs before losing to the eventual Super Bowl champion Philadelphia Eagles.
+Atlanta made another playoff appearance in 2017, reaching the divisional round of the NFC playoffs before losing to the eventual Super Bowl champion Philadelphia Eagles.

 But the team has slumped to losing marks the last two seasons, plagued by injuries and questionable personnel moves, leading to thousands of empty seats at $1.5 billion Mercedes-Benz Stadium.

-While Quinn had retained the coordinator title, he largely ceded the play-calling duties to Morris and linebackers coach Jeff Ulbrich.

-The moves paid big dividends.
-The Falcons, who were ranked 31st in points allowed after Week 8, have ranked in the top 10 in most statistical categories over the last seven games.
+The Falcons, who were 31st in points allowed after Week 8, have ranked in the top 10 in most statistical categories over the last seven games.

 Morris was Tampa Bay’s head coach from 2009-11.

-No decision was announced on other possible staff changes, though there has been speculation about the future of offensive coordinator Dirk Koetter.
+No decision was announced on other possible staff changes, though there has been reports about the future of offensive coordinator Dirk Koetter.

 Led by Matt Ryan and Julio Jones, the Falcons had a record-breaking offense during their Super Bowl season with Kyle Shanahan directing the offense.

-He left after that season to become head coach of the San Francisco 49ers, and the Falcons haven’t come close to matching the offensive production of their 2016 season.
-Steve Sarkisian served two seasons as offensive coordinator before Koetter, another former Buccaneers coach, took over this season.
+Shanahan left after that season to become head coach of the San Francisco 49ers, and the Falcons haven’t come close to matching the offensive production of their 2016 season.
+Steve Sarkisian served two seasons as offensive coordinator before Koetter, another former Buccaneers head coach, took over this season.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com